ERIC GARCIA

 By the time many autistic people enter higher education, they have run the gauntlet of dealing with accommodations through their K-12 education.
 It often turns them off of asking for accommodations, or they still deal with lingering internalized ableism, thinking that by virtue of them heading to college, they somehow "overcame" their autism or, more insidiously, they fear asking for accommodations.
 Conversely, many academic administrators, professors and others involved in higher education believe the term "autistic person" and "college student" are mutually exclusive since they believe autistic people are "too disabled" to enter higher learning or do not take autistic people's needs seriously enough when they say they need accommodations.
 This leads to mutual misunderstanding that does not serve either students or those in charge of their education.
 Eric Garcia, a graduate and journalist who himself went through the process of asking for accommodations, discusses how to ameliorate these understandings.
 He discusses why autistic people can and should advocate for themselves to ensure they get the best education possible and encourages those working in higher education to take accommodations seriously, particularly as more autistic people will enter higher education in the near future.
 Drawing on research, interviews with autistic students themselves, and his own life experience, he talks about how the trouble with accommodations is they put the onus on students and how to improve accommodations to make life better for autistic students.

 America’s current era of political extremism has a pedigree filled with many distinguished and dubious ancestors.
 But the Covid-19 pandemic revealed one culprit that many have overlooked: The panic around autism from the 1990s and the 2000s.
-From Dan Burton, the chairman of the former House Oversight Committee who pursued the Clintons and vaccines for causing his grandchild’s autism with equal vigor, to figures like Robert Kennedy Jr., who promoted the theory that vaccine caused autism and became one of the big promoters of conspiracies about Covid-19 vaccines; to Oprah Winfrey and Dr Oz, who each spread fear about autism in their own way; to Bob Wright, the founder of Autism Speaks and former NBC Universal executive who put The Apprentice on air and paved a path for Donald Trump to enter the White House, we live in a world shaped by fear of autism.
+From Dan Burton, the chairman of the former House Oversight Committee who pursued the Clintons and vaccines for causing his grandchild’s autism with equal vigor, to figures like Robert Kennedy Jr., who went from an environmental lawyer worried about the link between vaccines and autism to America's top public health official; to Oprah Winfrey, who gave a platform to autism quacks like Jenny McCarthy; to Bob Wright, the former NBC Universal executive who put The Apprentice on air and paved a path for Donald Trump to enter the White House while also co-founding Autism Speaks, we live in a world shaped by fear of autism.
 Today, many conservative Republicans spread fear about transgender identity by saying autistic kids are being fooled into transitioning their gender.
 All of these ideas are rooted in the idea that autism is something to be feared.
-Eric Garcia, a seasoned political reporter who is autistic himself, discusses how we got here and how autism acceptance can lead to a less vitriolic style of politics
+Eric Garcia, a seasoned political reporter who is autistic himself, discusses how we got here and how autism acceptance can lead to a less vitriolic style of politics.